How to Apply for Financial Aid

 The information needed to estimate your family's ability to contribute toward your educational costs is collected on a form called the Free Application for Federal Student Aid (FAFSA).
-If you are applying for any of the federal student aid programs [Federal Pell Grant, FSEOG, FWS, Federal Perkins Loan and/or the William D. Ford Federal Direct Loan Program], this is the only form that may be used to calculate your expected family contribution.
+If you are applying for any of the federal student aid programs [Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study (FWS), Federal Perkins Loan and/or the Federal Direct Loan Programs], this is the only form that may be used to calculate your expected family contribution.
 As the name implies, there is no fee for using the Free Application for Federal Student Aid to apply for federal aid.

 You can apply electronically for federal student aid by using FAFSA on the Web.
 There is no software to download or install, and the on-line application can be accessed by both PC and Macintosh systems.
 A central computer analyzes the information, calculates an Expected Family Contribution (EFC), and matches information reported on your FAFSA to data contained in numerous federal databases, such as the Social Security Administration.
 The results of the analysis are forwarded to both you and the schools to which you are applying.

 If you do decide to apply online, you will need a FSA ID to sign your application.
-Additional information and a link to apply for a FSA ID can be found at www.fafsa.gov.
+Additional information and a link to apply for a FSA ID can be found by clicking here.
 If you are a dependent student, your parent will also need a FSA ID to electronically sign your FAFSA application and to apply for a Parent PLUS loan.

 When Should You Apply for Financial Aid?

-Please remember that financial aid is a reimbursement for after school begins and students should plan on having alternative funding arrangements for the first month of the semester, or until your financial aid funding can be made available to you.
+Please remember that financial aid is disbursed on or after the first day of the term and students should plan on having some funding arrangements for the first month of the semester, or until your financial aid funding can be made available to you.
+All financial aid documents must be received and reviews completed prior to any disbursements being made.
 Students should allow for at least 2 months processing time and be cognisant of processing deadlines which are usually 3 weeks prior to the end of any semester/term.